pkp/pkp-docs/dev/plugin-guide/en/settings.md

 # Plugin Settings

 Plugins can add settings so that an editor or admin can configure the plugin.
-Settings are accessed through the plugins list in the website settings area.
+Settings are accessed through the plugins list in the Website Settings area.

 > This section describes how to create a separate settings form for a plugin.
 In some cases, you will provide a better user experience if you add settings to the existing settings forms.
 Learn how to modify an existing form in the [custom field example](./examples-custom-field).
 {:.tip}